|

 teaches that “it is appointed unto men once to die and then comes

-judgement”.
-We can’t do anything to save ourselves other than to
+We can’t do anything to save ourselves from the consequences of our

-accept by faith what Christ did for us on the cross; He was “made
+accept by faith what Christ did for us on the cross.
+The Bible

-We will never obtain salvation by religion or ceremonies or good
+We will never obtain salvation from sin by religion or ceremonies or good

 life - is offered to us freely through Christ.
 We must accept it on